joincivil/civil-events-crawler/README.md

 ## Install Requirements

-This project is using `make` to run setup, builds, tests, etc.
+This project is using `make` to run setup, builds, tests, etc and has been tested and running on `go 1.11.1`.

 Ensure that your `$GOPATH` and `$GOROOT` are setup properly in your shell configuration and that this repo is cloned into the appropriate place in the `$GOPATH`. i.e. `$GOPATH/src/github.com/joincivil/civil-events-crawler/`